IVRT method development and test conducted at Zyleris are in full compliance with FDA

 Zyleris is highly experienced in development of IVRT methods for topical products.
 We have successfully developed IVRT methods for challenging formulations, such as, e.g., , formulations containing high API concentrations or having fast API release, ointments containing hydrophilic APIs, combination products, particularly when the API combination contains a lipophilic and hydrophilic API, and foam formulations.

-In addition, Zyleris have also successfully developed IVRT method for ophthalmic suspensions.
+In addition, Zyleris have successfully developed IVRT methods for "difficult" formulations such as ophthalmic ointments and suspensions.

 - In our HT Franz Cell system, entire content of the receptor medium will be replaced with a fresh, pre-incubated batch at each time point.
 This unique sampling (shuttle-sampling) mechanism ensures that the required sink-condition can be always well-maintained.
 This makes selection of a receptor medium easier, which is particularly beneficial for IVRT method development of a "challenging" formulation.
 Since the receptor medium is only needed to solubilize the API accumulated in short time intervals (e.g., 1-2 hours), rather than throughout the entire experiment (e.g., 6-8 hours), this system allows greater freedom in selection of a receptor medium for IVRT method development.